Considering a DIY outdoor kitchen project?

 We consider this DIY outdoor kitchen island the grill master’s dream!

-You can cook just about anything on this outdoor kitchen.
-You have a grill, power burner, and asado smoker at your full disposal.
+You can cook just about anything on this stylish outdoor kitchen.
+You have a built in grill, power burner, and asado smoker at your full disposal.
 If you’re an outdoor cooking enthusiast… You’ll love having all this versatility at your fingertips.

 As mentioned, this is a DIY outdoor kitchen with smoker will give you that classic, charcoal flavor we all crave.
-Spending a Saturday smoking some ribs sounds like heaven on Earth to us!
+Spending a Saturday smoking some ribs in your outdoor space sounds like heaven on Earth to us!

 With RTA, this system can be assembled in about 4-6 hours.

-Have you always wanted your home to be the place where everyone wants to gather?
+Have you always wanted your home to be a great place where your friends and family want to gather?

 Here’s your opportunity.

-You get both a ton of cooking functionality and hosting potential with this layout.
+You get both a ton of cooking area functionality and hosting potential with this layout.

-For the entertainer in you, this DIY outdoor kitchen with bar is the standout feature.
+For the entertainer in you, this L-shaped DIY outdoor kitchen with bar is the standout feature.
 Imagine your loved ones seated at the bar chatting away with you while you’re preparing a meal.
-This can be the basis of your summer weekends year after year!
+This outdoor living space can be the basis of your summer weekends year after year!

 For assembly, expect a layout like this to assemble in 6-8 hours with RTA.